lubobill1990/flashcast-review/use-case.md

 When user clicks on the delete button, the experiment data should be deleted from the server.

-When deleting the experiment, the experiment samples result, video clips, clip evaluations generated in the experiment should also be deleted from the server.
+When deleting the experiment, the experiment samples output, video clips, clip evaluations generated in the experiment should also be deleted from the server.

 ## Use case 13: Trigger the experiment processing `P2`